AirVape Xs GO ultra-portable vaporizer review

 This device may be a conduction vape, it seems hell bent on mimicking on-demand convection vaping in terms of heating and cooling.
 The PAX 3 heats to your desired temperature in about 15 seconds and will cool down immediately after vaping.
 The coloured LED lights behind the vape’s signature ‘X’ gradually turn from a dark blue to an ‘all-clear’ green and back, depending on whether the device is heating or cooling.

 The oven of the PAX3 holds about 0.3 grams which should easily yield about 20 extended draws when gradually cycling through the 4 temperature settings.
-A second mouthpiece with a bulbous protrusion will allow you to only pack the oven half-full while still holding your herbs firmly in place.
+A second oven lid with a bulbous protrusion will allow you to only pack the oven half-full while still holding your herbs firmly in place.
 The concentrate insert has the obvious drawback of actually sticking awkwardly out the vape’s back end (maybe so you won’t forget you’re vaping concentrates now?) but it does the trick in terms of performance.
 The container is rather spacious and two tubular air intakes should prevent the PAX 3 from leaving behind a sticky trail of melted concentrate.
 Make sure you hold the vape more or less straight, there’s always the risk of concentrate seeping into your device.

 The battery life on the PAX 3 is one of the more noticeable improvements over its predecessor.
 The battery seems to hold out forever and you should be able to have three comfortable, extended vape sessions with one charge.
 Charging the battery only takes 90 minutes and the only drawback is the magnetic connection between the USB charger and the device which could be interrupted if the unit is only slightly moved.